shajra/nix-project/doc/project-documenting.md

 nix --refresh \
     flake new \
     --template github:shajra/nix-project/main#less \
-    /tmp/my-project  # or whereever you want your new project
+    /tmp/my-project  # or wherever you want your new project
 ```

 See the scaffolded project's `README.org` for a steps to experience `org2gfm` first-hand via a alias set up in the developer environment called `project-doc-gen`.